HeardLibrary/digital-scholarship/computer/files-mac.md

 To actually quit the application, click on its icon in the dock, then go to the menu item named after the application.
 Drop down the menu and select quit.

 **Tech tip: For many of the most common tasks that are done through menu choices, there is a shortcut key sequence that allows you to avoid having to go up to the menu and make a selection.
 In many cases, you hold down on the `command` key and press some other key.
 For example, the shortcut for quit is hold `command` then press `q`.
-Some other shortcuts are nearly impossible to remember and require pressing three keys at once.**
+Some other shortcuts are nearly impossible to remember and require pressing three keys at once.
+The shortcuts are often shown to the right of the menu item that they are equivalent to.**

 You can also quit an application by right-clicking on its icon in the dock, then selecting `Quit`.